Ahmed336-cell/100-day-challenge/README.md

 Finishing 90% of the UI of the app

 ## Day 44
-Finishing Al UI of the Wedding app and wait for the opinion of the CUSTOMER :)
+Finishing Al UI of the Wedding app and waiting for the opinion of the CUSTOMER :)

 ## Day 45
 <h3>finishing bookly app</h3> <br>